SotirisTouliopoulos/dingo/README.md

                                           correction = True)
 ```

-Explaining the parameters and the returned objects:
+Explanation of the parameters and returned objects:

-- `corr_matrix` is a correlation matrix produced from the `correlated_reactions` function.
+- `corr_matrix`: A correlation matrix produced by the `correlated_reactions` function.
-- `reactions` is a list with the reactions names.
+- `reactions`: A list of reaction names.
-- `likage` defines the type of linkage. `single`, `average`, `complete`, `ward` are available linkage types.
+- `linkage`: Defines the type of linkage (options: `single`, `average`, `complete`, `ward`).
-- `t` defines a height threshold to cut the dendrogram and return the created clusters.
+- `t`: Defines a height threshold to cut the dendrogram and return the created clusters.
-- `correction` is a boolean variable that if True, the dissimilarity matrix is calculated by substracting absolute values from 1.
+- `correction`: A boolean variable; if `True`, the dissimilarity matrix is calculated by subtracting absolute values from 1.
-- `dissimilarity_matrix` is the distance matrix created from the correlation matrix.
+- `dissimilarity_matrix`: A distance matrix created from the correlation matrix.
-- `labels` are index labels that correspond to a specific cluster.
+- `labels`: Index labels corresponding to a specific cluster.
-- `clusters` is a nested list, containing sublists with reactions that belong to the same cluster.
+- `clusters`: A nested list containing sublists of reactions within the same cluster.

-I also implemented a `plot_dendrogram` function, that plots a dendrogram given a dissimilarity matrix created from the `cluster_corr_reactions` function.
+I also implemented a `plot_dendrogram` function to plot a dendrogram from a dissimilarity matrix created by the `cluster_corr_reactions` function.

 Example of calling the `plot_dendrogram` function: